googoid/jenkins-hookshot/README.md

 For more information on setting up Jenkins masters on Marathon, see this blog
 post: [Scaling Jenkins with Mesos and Marathon][5].

-_**Note:** this project is an experiment, a prototype.
-Without modification, it isn't suitable for a production deployment.
-There are yet-unresolved security implications in using this software.
-For more information, see [TODO.txt][6]._

 ## Prerequisites
   * Python 3.3 (developed and tested with Python 3.3.6)